Reception

 Weduc App

-Download the Weduc App so that you can order your child’s uniform on line ready for collection in September Leaflet in your pack with detail on how to download the App!.
+Download the Weduc App so that you can start to receive communication from us and order your child’s uniform on line ready for collection in September Leaflet in your pack with detail on how to download the App!.
 All communication will be via Weduc mail.